Shasha River

 The Shasha River or Sasa River (Yoruba: Odo Shasha) is a river in Lagos, Ogun and Osun States in Nigeria.
 The landscape varies from rainforest in the north to mangrove swamps in the south.

 Course

 The Shasha River is a river in southwestern Nigeria that flows through the states of Osun, Ogun, and Lagos.
-It originates from Shasha village in the Ife region of Osun State and flows southwest for approximately 50 kilometers before emptying into the Lekki Lagoon.
+It originates from Shasha village in the Ife region of Osun State and flows southwest for approximately 50 kilometres before emptying into the Lekki Lagoon.
 The river passes through several towns, including Ipetumodu, Odeomu, and Edunabon, before reaching its mouth at the Lekki Lagoon.
 Along its course, the Shasha River drains a significant portion of the southwestern Nigerian landscape, including the Osun River basin and the campus of Obafemi Awolowo University.
 The river also passes through several villages, including Eyentanle, Kinkinyiun, Odeyinka, Ogbaagba, Sunmoge, and others, providing water and supporting the livelihoods of local communities.
 The river's flow is influenced by the humid climate of the region, with the highest water levels typically occurring during the rainy season.